WeblateOrg/weblate/docs/user/files.rst

 action in the :guilabel:`Files` menu.
 This will give you the file as it is stored in upstream version control system.

-For some formats you can also download a compiled file to use within an application (for example ``.mo`` files for GNU Gettext) using the :guilabel:`Download compiled translation`.
+You can also download files in several other formats, including a compiled file to use within an application (for example ``.mo`` files for GNU Gettext) using the :guilabel:`Files`.

 Uploading translations
 ----------------------